en9inerd/telebuilder/README.md

 [![npm version](https://badge.fury.io/js/telebuilder.svg)](https://badge.fury.io/js/telebuilder)

 TeleBuilder is a simple Telegram bot framework for building command message-centric Telegram bots in TypeScript/JavaScript.
-It's built on top of GramJS.
-This allows you to build bots and userbots with more features and fewer limitations than using frameworks based on Telegram Bot API.
+It's built on top of GramJS, allowing you to create bots and userbots with more features and fewer limitations than using frameworks based on Telegram Bot API.

 **Note**: TeleBuilder is still in early development and is primarily used for personal bot projects.
 Please report any bugs or suggest improvements.

 ## Features

 - **Command-Centric Design**: Define and manage bot commands easily with a clear and concise interface.
-- **Command Locking**: Prevent a command from running multiple times simultaneously for the same user.
+- **Command Locking**: Prevent a command from running while another command is in progress.
 - **Easily Configurable Command Scopes**: Limit command execution to specific users, chats, or peers.
 - **Command Config Caching**: Store current command configuration on disk for updates and restarts.
 - **Lightweight configuration management**: Load and manage configuration settings for your bot like node-config.